 In this case, all expected answers have been provided.
 There’s no need to include the negative answer options, as no one would expect a poor level of care.

 4. Limit your number of answers per question

-Offering too many or too few answer options is bad practise.
-Too few answer options may be restrictive whilst too many can be confusing.
+Offering too many or too few answer options is bad practice.
+Too few answer options may be restrictive, whilst too many can be confusing.

 If you have more than four or five answer choices, your questions may be too broad.
 Ask yourself if they can be split into two or simplified in some way.

 5. Provide 'No Opinion' answer options (when necessary)

 By including a ‘neutral’ answer option, such as ‘N/A’, ‘Prefer not to Answer’ or ‘No Opinion’, you give respondents the choice to opt-out.
 If they aren’t given this choice, they have to select another answer.
-Which means that data isn’t accurate.
+Which means that the data isn’t accurate.